kslji/trackUserAddress/README.md

 # Track User Address and Download CSV

 ## Overview
-This project provides an API to **track Ethereum user addresses** and generate downloadable CSV reports of their on-chain activities.
+This project **track Ethereum user addresses** and generate downloadable CSV reports of their on-chain activities.
 The system fetches transaction logs (ERC20, ERC721, internal, external) and ensures **cost-efficient access** by storing historical logs in MongoDB and using the Alchemy API only when needed.

 ---